 Quick Tips to Stay Warm or Keep Cool

-If this happens to you, try these tactics to stay warm or keep cool:
+If this scenario happens to you, try these tactics to stay warm or keep cool:

 - Stock up on extra blankets and quilts.
 You’ll use these to cover windows and doorways, again, limiting the amount of outside air that enters.
 Here are more reasons to stockpile blankets.
 You can even tape up inexpensive mylar emergency blankets instead.

 - If you’ve experienced power failures in the past due to weather conditions, be sure to have proper clothing ready and accessible.
-You’ll likely stay bundled up from head to toe on cold, wintry days or wear nothing but shorts and tee, or even just a bathing suit, if the power goes out during the summer.
+You’ll likely stay bundled up from head to toe on cold, wintry days or wear nothing but shorts and a tee, or even just a bathing suit if the power goes out during the summer.
 In the cold, dress in layers, keep socks and slippers on your feet, and wear a hat.

-- Be sure that your heat source is safe to use indoors and have a carbon monoxide detector installed in the room you plan to use for these types of emergencies.
+- Be sure that your heat source, like a Mr. Buddy, is safe to use indoors, and have a carbon monoxide detector installed in the room you plan to use for these types of emergencies.